Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 Constraints
 -----------

-A Matrix Multiply solution can consist of a cascade of kernels for the multiply operations themselved, but also tiling kernels on each input to each member of that cascade, and a tiling kernel on the output.
+A Matrix Multiply solution can consist of a cascade of kernels for the multiply operations themselves, but also tiling kernels on each input to each member of that cascade, and a tiling kernel on the output.
 The tiling kernels' function is to convert between the arrangement of matrix elements in memory to a form of arrangement optimized for vector multiply, or vice versa.
 In the entry level graph, the following names are used to identify the various kernels as follows:

 'm_MatmultKernels' - This is the array of kernel pointers returned by getKernels which point to the cascade TP_CASC_LEN of matrix multiply kernels.
 These kernels perform the matrix multiply operations.